satvicreddy/satvicreddy/README.md

 - 👋 Hi, I’m satvicreddy
-- 👀 I’m interested in learnig hacking and soial engineering techniques
 - 🌱 I’m currently pursuing B.Tech in SRM
 - 💞️ I’m looking forward to learn as many things as I can